phenomismatch/Bird_Phenology/README.md

 Repository for code for analyzing bird arrival and nesting phenology.

 Repo is cloned onto Xanadu at `/UCHC/LABS/Tingley/phenomismatch/Bird_Phenology`.
 Directories marked as 'ignored' are in the repo but are not tracked.
 Any data will need to be transfered manually.
 DO NOT transfer large files on Xanadu user account.

-Use instead:
+For transfer TO Xanadu use:
 `scp -r ~/SOURCE/PATH USER_NAME@transfer.cam.uchc.edu:DESTINATION/PATH`
+For transfer FROM Xanadu use:
+`scp -r USER_NAME@transfer.cam.uchc.edu:SOURCE/PATH ~/DESTINATION/PATH`

 Repository structure: